DennisKo/quick-node/README.md

 # quick-node

-A library for quickly setting up a node server - for experiments or tests.
+A template for quickly setting up a node server - for experiments or tests.
+Typescript, express and node-fetch included.

 `yarn dev` and you are good to go!